oxc-project/oxc/README.md

 While [prettier] has established itself as the de facto code formatter for JavaScript, there is a significant demand in the developer community for a less opinionated alternative.
 Recognizing this need, our ambition is to undertake research and development to create a new JavaScript formatter that offers increased flexibility and customization options.
 Unfortunately we are currently lacking the resources to do so.

-### 🔸 Ezno Type Checker

-Developed by @kaleidawave, [ezno] is a TypeScript checker written in Rust with a focus on static analysis and runtime performance.
-You may read the [announcement blog post](https://kaleidawave.github.io/posts/introducing-ezno/) for more information.

-The type checker is available via `npx oxidation-compiler@latest check path` and the [playground][playground-url].

 ---

 ## ✍️ Contribute